Web Sales Management

 When the sample web pages appear, click on the 'Online Sales' button on the side navigation bar to log in.
 Please keep in mind the following while you are playing with the demo:

-• The rest of the information is meant to illustrate the data and process that could be mandatory at any venue.
+• The rest of the information is meant to illustrate the data and processes that could be mandatory at any venue.
 (You can control this at your site - just as you do today)

 • Once you have signed in, you start building a shopping cart.
 Click on the buttons at the top to look at various items that are for sale.
 In this demo, shopping carts can contain: